The DeanBeat: Roblox public offering is a vote about the metaverse

 Baszucki has done a couple of events with Ernest Cline, the author of Ready Player One and Ready Player Two.
 I asked Baszucki if he identified with the characters in the book who created the Oasis, or the book’s version of the metaverse.

 “When Ready Player One came out, I sent it to all the executives in the company because it was capturing not just societal changes but what I thought were visionary technologies that we were going to see play out as these platforms got better,” Baszucki said.
 “We really try to fade into the background.
 So I’m not sure either one of those characters applies to us.
 We don’t make any content.
 We actually don’t have control of the content.
 We try to make really good technology and tools and a platform.
-And then we get amazed by the content.”
+And then we get amazed by the content.

-He added, “We almost see ourselves more as the creators of a primitive part of the electrical grid, back there in the distance, and we’re trying to more and more highlight the creative genius of our creator community, which is really the real engine that works with us to power our part of the metaverse.”
+“We almost see ourselves more as the creators of a primitive part of the electrical grid, back there in the distance, and we’re trying to more and more highlight the creative genius of our creator community, which is really the real engine that works with us to power our part of the metaverse.”

 Baszucki compares what Roblox is doing to the invention of the printing press.
 The tech was so new that some philosophers at the time felt that people started reading too much.
 Over time, the culture came to accept book reading.
 Video went through the same cycle, as are games now.
 I joked that parents will one day tell their kids to stop reading and go back into Roblox to learn something.